Pairwise Sequential Randomization and Its Properties: Real Data Example

-\ssection{REAL DATA EXAMPLE}
+\section{Real Data Example}

-In this section, we illustrate the advantages of our proposed method using a real data set obtained in a clinical study of a Ceragem massage (CGM) thermal therapy bed, a medical device for the treatment of lumbar disc disease.
-The study was conducted by the medical device company that produces the CGM thermal therapy bed.
-In total, 186 patients have been chosen for the study.
-For each patient, there are 50 covariates, i.e., $\boldsymbol{x}_i \in \mathbb{R}^{50}$.
-Among the covariates, there are 30 numerical covariates, such as age and several baseline measurements of the patient's current conditions, including lower back pain, leg pain, leg numbness, body examination scores, and magnitudes of pain in other body parts (shoulders, neck, chest, hip and so on), all measured on 0-10 scales.
-In the original study, these patients were randomly assigned to the treatment group (to which the thermal therapy was administrated using the medical device) or the control group.
-At the end of the study, their outcome variable $y_i$, representing the numerical measurements of their lower back pain after the treatment, was recorded to study the treatment effect of the CGM thermal therapy bed.
+In this section, we illustrate our proposed method using a real clinical study of a Ceragem massage (CGM) thermal therapy bed, a device for treating lumbar disc disease.
+In total, there are 186 patients with $p=50$ covariates.
+There are 30 continuous covariates, such as age and baseline measurements of the patient's current conditions, e.g., lower back pain and leg numbness, all measured on 0-10 scales.
+The outcome variable $y_i$, representing the measurements of the lower back pain after the treatment or control experiment, was recorded to study the treatment effect.

-In the original study, because the patients are randomly allocated, the Mahalanobis distance of the patients allocation was only 57.67, which is relatively high and indicates a moderate covariate imbalance across the treatment groups.

-Using the same patients' covariates, we reassigned these patients to treatment and control groups using the proposed method, complete randomization, and rerandomization.
-We repeated the group allocation for these 186 patients many times, and the Mahalanobis distances obtained using all methods are plotted in Figure \ref{fig:comparison_M_real_data}.
-We also replicated the data four times to obtain a sample size of $n=744=186*4$, and then also allocated these 744 patients many times using all the methods.
-We report the corresponding Mahalanobis distances in the same figure.
+In the original study, the patients were randomly assigned to the treatment or control groups.
+The corresponding Mahalanobis distance was 57.67, which indicates a moderate covariate imbalance.
+To compare, we repeatedly assigned these patients to treatment groups using the proposed method, complete randomization, and rerandomization ($M<a$ and $a = 20, 30, 40$).
+The corresponding Mahalanobis distances are plotted in Figure~\ref{fig:comparison_M_real_data}.
+Note that, in the right panel of Figure~\ref{fig:comparison_M_real_data}, we replicated the data four times to $n=744$ (which attempts to mimic the large sample size settings).